4L4N4F/mini-pipeline-ApplicationTracker/README.md

 ## Dashboard & Analysis

-The previous Looker Studio dashboard has been replaced by an in-Sheets dashboard (under construction), which offers zero delay, no connector instability, and real-time updates as soon as new form entries arrive.
+The previous Looker Studio dashboard has been replaced by an [in-Sheets dashboard](https://4l4n4f.github.io/mini-pipeline-ApplicationTracker/) published on GitHub Pages, which offers less delay and no connector instability.
 This change significantly improves reliability and overall workflow performance.

 ## Next Steps